commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/gift_card/activate.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/gift_card/activate.ts)_

-## `cl-triggers gift_card:balance_change_cents ID`
+### `cl-triggers gift_card:balance_change_cents ID`

 The balance change, in cents.
 Send a negative value to reduces the card balance by the specified amount.
-Send a positive value to recharge the gift card (if rechargeable).
+Send a positive value to recharge the gift card (if rechargeable)..

 ```
 USAGE